 Still at the tender age of 19, by now the rest of the continent had been alerted to the Partizan winger's special characteristics and speculation surrounding a transfer - perhaps to the Barclays Premier League - was rife.

-Ultimately, it was Portuguese giants Benfica, known as a leading club in the honing and fine-tuning of potential, who captured Markovic's signature.
+Ultimately, it was Portuguese giants Benfica, known as a leading club in the honing of potential, who captured Markovic's signature.
 The attacker committed himself to five years at the Estadio da Luz and a new chapter in his career was underway.

 A debut for his new employers brought a dramatic stoppage-time goal past Gil Vicente; six days later, Lazar again joined proceedings from the bench and once more found the target in crucial circumstances, this time past Sporting CP.